 Security on TriMet

 How we help ensure your personal safety

 In addition to our team of transit police officers and security staff, we are continuously working to improve security through partnerships, technology and station design.

 Security fact: Most crimes reported on bus, MAX and WES are minor incidents and property crimes, such as vandalism.
-There are about three reported incidents a day, which is about one in every 100,000 trips.
+There are fewer than two reported incidents a day, which is about one in every 231,000 rides.

 Transit police and security personnel

 Transit police and contracted security staff patrol the TriMet system every day.